 "Before your craft made contact with our own, we had been isolated for many generations," said the Capitain.
 "In many ways we had almost lost sight of the outside world, and rarely considered the possibility that progress would inevitably lead to superior technology and to faster ships.
 If we considered Destination at all during that time, we thought it would be an empty wilderness, rather than a thriving colony."

 The Avatar affected a smile, perfect artificial features contrasting with the careworn appearance of the human listeners.
 "Perfectly understandable," it said.
 (It?
 He?
 The Capitain had pondered for years, and still couldn't decide.)
 "When you left the Solar System two thousand years ago the human race was struggling to survive.
 The construction of the space Arks was a phenomenal achievement, and it is no wonder that there was barely enough fuel available to send you on your way.
 This mobile, self-contained world is the last surviving generation ship that we know of, and is one of the largest ever built.
 Many others did not survive the journey."

-The Capitain continued, "There have been many times when it seemed that our community would fail; our environment has faltered, and bitter strife has depleted our numbers.
+The Capitain nodded, then continued with her speech; "There have been many times when it seemed that our community would fail; our environment has faltered, and bitter strife has depleted our numbers.
 Even in recent times there have been losses and grief.
 But now we come to the point in history when we can act for ourselves; our long-dormant rocket motors are prepared, ready to start the final Deceleration Phase.
-In a moment the Vice President and I will together press these buttons to ignite those motors and start the process which will bring us to the new world."
+In a moment the Vice-Capitain and I will together press these buttons to ignite those motors and start the process which will bring us to the new world."

 "When you arrive in the Beta Canem Venacitorum system you will find it very hard to find a vessel which is still controlled by such primitive methods as button-pushing," said the Avatar, lightly.
 "Yes, indeed, you will find that your ship will be of great historical interest."